metio/terraform-provider-k8s/docs/data-sources/pubsubplus_solace_com_pub_sub_plus_event_broker_v1beta1_manifest.md

 Optional:

 - `admin_credentials_secret` (String) Defines the password for PubSubPlusEventBroker if provided.
 Random one will be generated if not provided.When provided, ensure the secret key name is 'username_admin_password'.
 For valid values refer to the Solace documentation https://docs.solace.com/Admin/Configuring-Internal-CLI-User-Accounts.htm.
+- `broker_container_security` (Attributes) ContainerSecurityContext defines the container security context for the PubSubPlusEventBroker. (see [below for nested schema](#nestedatt--spec--broker_container_security))
 - `developer` (Boolean) Developer true specifies a minimum footprint scaled-down deployment, not for production use.If set to true it overrides SystemScaling parameters.
+- `enable_service_links` (Boolean) EnableServiceLinks indicates whether information about services should be injected into pod's environmentvariables, matching the syntax of Docker links.
+Optional: Defaults to false.
 - `extra_env_vars` (Attributes List) List of extra environment variables to be added to the PubSubPlusEventBroker container.
 Note: Do not configure Timezone or SystemScaling parameters here as it could cause unintended consequences.A primary use case is to specify configuration keys, although the variables defined here will not override the ones defined in ConfigMap (see [below for nested schema](#nestedatt--spec--extra_env_vars))
 - `extra_env_vars_cm` (String) List of extra environment variables to be added to the PubSubPlusEventBroker container from an existing ConfigMap.
 Note: Do not configure Timezone or SystemScaling parameters here as it could cause unintended consequences.
 - `extra_env_vars_secret` (String) List of extra environment variables to be added to the PubSubPlusEventBroker container from an existing Secret